axibase/atsd-use-cases/chart-of-the-day/iowa-dropouts/README.md

 > *Dropout rate is a calculation of the percent of residents that dropped out, not _eligible_ residents who dropped out.

-While Iowa is certainly ahead of the curve in terms of overall graduation rates, the cities shown above have plenty of room improve.
+While Iowa is certainly ahead of the curve with respect to overall graduation rates, the cities shown above have plenty of room improve.